Since January 15, 2019, students taking USMLE Step 1 (and Step 2 CK) have received a new score report. What changed – and why?

 Not everything about the new score report is bad.
 The inclusion of confidence intervals (at the bottom of the first page) is a nice touch, as these are useful in appropriately interpreting the Step 1 score.

 But what about the other changes?
 Why were they made?

-To summarize, I’ve highlighted two significant changes in the new USMLE score report.
+Remember, there are two significant changes in the new USMLE score report: